almibe/ligature-test-suite/README.md

-# ligature-http-test
+# ligature-test-suite

-A common set of tests for ligature-http implementations.
+A common set of tests for Ligature implementations.